EliasWheatfall/SterlingEngineOne/_posts/2023-11-04-Design-features-and-main-subsystems.md

 {: .subtext}
 Figure (13): Burner Exploded View

-The burner assembly is a large advancement our team has made compared to most Stirling engine assemblies.
+The burner assembly is an advancement our team has made compared to most Stirling engine assemblies.
 In a typical system, a candle or jar containing isopropyl and rope produces a flame under the hot end.
-The temperature difference between the hot and cold piston is a huge limiting factor in the efficiency of a Stirling engine.
-To fix this we created a pressure vessel that houses our denatured  fuel.
-This burns much better than a candle, increasing our temperature difference.
-Additionally, before the fuel is burned it is wound around the cool to remove radiant heat from the hot end, increasing the pressure differential
+The temperature difference between the hot and cold piston is a limiting factor in the efficiency of a Stirling engine.
+We fixed this by creating a pressure vessel that houses our denatured  fuel.
+The pressure vessel burns much better than a candle, increasing our temperature difference.
+Additionally, before the fuel burns, it is wound around the cool to remove radiant heat from the hot end, increasing the pressure differential.

 ## Project Artifacts